rgknp/AIDayLabs/lab02.2-building_bots/0_README.md

 ## Objectives
 In this workshop, you will:
 - Understand how to implement Azure Search features to provide a positive search experience inside applications
-- Build an intelligent bot using Microsoft Bot Framework that leverages LUIS and Azure Search
+- Build an intelligent bot (with C#) using Microsoft Bot Framework that leverages LUIS and Azure Search
-- Use Regular Expressions and Scorable Groups to make bots more efficient
+- Use Middleware to make bots more efficient and optimize calls to LUIS.

 While there is a focus on LUIS and Azure Search, you will also leverage the following technologies: